 He says: "The essential thing in all determinations of the will by the moral law is that as a free will it should be determined solely by the law and, moreover, not merely without the co-operation of sensuous impulses but even with the repulsion of all such impulses and with the breaking off of all inclinations so far as they go counter to that law."11 This statement gives only a negative definition of the effect of the moral law as a motive of moral action.
 The law brings about a breaking off that is practiced on the inclinations, or sensible feelings.
 But this negative effect on feeling, the rupturing of sensible feelings, the repelling of them, "is itself a feeling."12 This recalls the well-known statement of Spinoza in his Ethics that an emotion can be overcome only by an emotion.
 If a repulsion of sensible feelings is present, then a positive feeling which performs the repulsion must admit of being exhibited in it.
-Therefore Kant says: "Consequently, we can see a priori [from the phenomenon of the repudiation of sensible feelings] that the moral law, as a determining ground of the will, in thwarting all our inclinations [the sensible feelings] must [itself] produce a feeling."13 From the negative phenomenon of repulsion the force that performs and grounds the repelling must become visible a priori and positively.
-All the sensible inclinations subjected to the break are inclinations in the sense of self-love and self-conceit.
+Therefore Kant says: "Consequently, we can see a priori [from the phenomenon of the repudiation of sensible feelings that the moral law, as a determining ground of the will in thwarting all our inclinations [the sensible feelings] must [itself] produce feeling."13 From the negative phenomenon of repulsion the force that performs and grounds the repelling must become visible a priori and positively.
+All the sensible inclinations subjected to the break are incline. tions in the sense of self-love and self-conceit.
 The moral law strikes down self-conceit.
-"But, after all, this law is intrinsically positive, namely, the form of an intellectual [not sensible] causality, the causality of freedom; therefore, in weakening self-conceit by acting against subjective opposition, namely, the inclinations in us, it is at the same time an object of respect; and since it even strikes down self-conceit, humiliates it, it is an object of the greatest respect and moreover the ground of a positive feeling which does not have an empirical origin and can be known a priori.
+"But, after all, this law is intrinsically positive, namely, the form of an intellectual [not sensible] causality, the causality of freedom: therefore, in weakening self-conceit by acting against subjective opposition. namely, the inclinations in us, it is at the same time an object of respect; and since it even strikes down self-conceit, humiliates it, it is an object of the greatest respect and moreover the ground of a positive feeling which does not have an empirical origin and can be known a priori.
 Respect for the moral law is therefore a feeling that is produced by an intellectual ground, and this feeling is the only one we can know completely a priori and whose necessity we can comprehend."14 This feeling of respect for the law can "be called a moral feeling."15 "This feeling (under the title of the moral) is also produced solely by reason [not by sensibility].
 It serves not for judging actions nor even for substantiating the objective ethical law itself but merely as a motive in order to make the ethical law itself into a maxim within itself [into the subjective determining ground of the will].
 But what name could be more fitly applied to this singular feeling which cannot be drawn into comparison with any pathological feeling [that is, with any feeling conditioned essentially by bodily circumstances]?
-It is of such a peculiar kind that it seems to stand at the command solely of reason and indeed of practical pure reason."16 make it clearer for ourselves.
-What can we gather from these statements?
-Respect is respect for the law as determining ground of moral action.
-As this respect-for-namely, for the law-respect is determined by something positive, the law, which itself is not empirical.
-This feeling of respect for the law is produced by reason itself; it is not a feeling pathologically induced by sensibility.
-Kant says that it does not serve for judging actions; moral feeling does not present itself after the event, following upon the ethical deed, as the manner in which I assume an attitude toward the already accomplished action.
-Instead, respect for the law, as a motive, first really constitutes the possibility of the action.
-It is the way in which the law first becomes accessible to me as law.
-This means at the same time that this feeling of respect for the law also does not serve, as Kant puts it, for substantiating the law; the law is not what it is because I have respect for it, but just the reverse: my having a feeling of respect for the law and with it this specific mode of revelation of the law is the only way in which the moral law as such is able to approach me.
+It is of such a peculiar kind that it seems to stand at the command solely of reason and indeed of practical pure reason."16

-Since the analysis is somewhat difficult in these formulations, let us try to
+Since the analysis is somewhat difficult in these formulations, let us try $^{\rm t0}$

-11. Kant, Werke (Cassirer), vol. 5, p.
+^{11.} Kant, Werke (Cassirer), vol. 5, p.
 80.